 This will, therefore, necessitate the contractor to work within the stipulated duration, to avoid any time overruns or consequently inconveniencing the contractor carrying out the next activity in the sequence.

-However, sometimes project delivery dates are brought forward.
+However, sometimes there is a change to the project delivery dates.
 This creates additional stress for all contractors.
 The main reason to fast track project delivery is to save owners money by limiting the amount of construction time and therefore begin to quickly generate revenue from the completed building.

-When construction projects are fast-tracked, the quality of work is jeopardized.
+When construction projects are fast-tracked, the quality of work is in jeopardy.
 As a contractor, you must protect your business by adding Professional Liability coverage to your Contractors General Liability insurance.
-Professional Liability insurance (also called Errors and Omissions coverage is designed to protect your General Contractor business, your workers, and other professionals against claims of inadequate work or negligent actions, both of which can easily happen when you are forced to hurry.
+Professional Liability insurance (also called Errors and Omissions coverage will protect your General Contractor business, your workers, and other professionals against claims of inadequate work or negligent actions, both of which can easily happen if you hurry.

 The sequencing of activities is very important in the allocation of limited construction resources among contractors.
-Equipment, tools, materials, and labor are often shared on the construction site.
-Therefore, establishing a given order to processes will ensure that any equipment or resource is allocated to only one specific contractor at any given time.
-This also guarantees allocative efficiency, by ensuring that a resource is assigned to the best possible use at all times.
+There is sharing of equipment, tools, materials, and labor on the construction site.
+Therefore, establishing a given order to processes will ensure that you allocate any equipment or resource to only one specific contractor at any given time.
+This also guarantees allocative efficiency, when ensuring that assigning a resource to the best possible use at all times.

 Resource allocation also includes budgeting.
-The allocation of funds is done gradually as per the cash inflows, giving priority to the leading critical activities in the sequence.
-This ensures that funds are set aside for the procurement of materials and resources in advance to allow adequate time for suppliers to organize and prepare for delivery.
+Complete the allocation of funds gradually as per the cash inflows, giving priority to the leading critical activities in the sequence.
+It means that there is sufficient finding for the procurement of materials and resources in advance to allow adequate time for suppliers to organize and prepare for delivery.

 Equipment breakdown insurance covers damages caused by internal forces.
 This includes operator error, power surges, electrical shorts, mechanical breakdowns, or motor burnout.
 A General Contractor General Liability insurance policy does not cover equipment breakdown.
 Your insurance agency should customize your coverage by adding this type of insurance to your program.

 All construction activities are interconnected.
 Therefore, compromised quality in one activity might affect the quality of other activities and the entire project’s integrity.
-Allocating a given order to work activities ensures that the quality and approval of a preceding activity is carried out before the next works are carried out.
+Allocating a given order to work activities ensures the completion of the quality and approval of a preceding activity before the next works begin.

-For instance, if plumbing pipes leading to the roof storage tank are not tested and approved before installation of the ceiling, then in case of any leakages, the ceiling might have to be redone.
+For instance, if plumbing pipes leading to the roof storage tank are not tested and approved before installation of the ceiling.
+This may mean, in case of any leakages, the ceiling might have to be redone.
 A more sensible approach would be to complete all quality control checks for that activity before proceeding to the next.

-Sequencing and organization of work also allow the general contractor and the contractors to ensure that workers are coordinated and organized in such a way as to ensure maximum safety on site.
-For example, when installing the roof, and there are risks of falling objects and tools, it would be advisable to ensure no other contractor is working on that floor, for safety reasons.
+Sequencing and organization of work also allow the general contractor and the contractors to ensure that workers work together and receive organization in such a way as to ensure maximum safety on site.
+For example, when installing the roof, and there are risks of falling objects and tools.
+It would be advisable to ensure no other contractor is working on that floor, for safety reasons.